tu-team/2/doc/emotions/emotional thinking model/computational emotional thinking model.md

 1. Dopamine
 1. Serotonin

-Lövheim uses three dimensional model-cube and assumes that all emotional states could be described as mixture of main affective states that are inherited from affect theory of Tomkins (Tomkins (1962); Tomkins (1963); Tomkins (1991); Tomkins (1981)):
+Lövheim uses three dimensional model-cube and assumes that all emotional states could be placed in the three dimensional cube with neurotransmitters as axes and eight basic emotions ordered in ordered in an orthogonal coordinate system that are affective states that are inherited from affect theory of Tomkins (Tomkins (1962); Tomkins (1963); Tomkins (1991); Tomkins (1981)):

 Positive:
  1. Enjoyment/Joy